hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

   * Setup ansible-galaxies (community.general and posix)
   * Setup Ansible and call the playbook install_<>.yml followed by the ansible\_check\_<>.yml

-Playbooks are self documented.
+A﻿ll Playbooks are self documented.
 Please check for details.

 At the end of the installation process: